hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 sudo chmod +x godot_x.x.x_rpi4_editor.bin
 ```

-## How to export a game using the export templates
+## How to export a game using the Export Templates

-**NOTE**:
+**NOTES**:

-You don't have to use a Raspberry Pi to export a game for it.
+- You don't have to use a Raspberry Pi to export a game for it.
 You can use any computer running any OS supported by Godot.

 ### Godot 2.x